spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 - Manually configure a third-party OpenID Connect (OIDC) Identify Provider (IDP).
 For more information, refer to the [Use RBAC With OIDC](/clusters/cluster-management/cluster-rbac/#userbacwithoidc) guide.

-- If you do not select Palette as the OIDC IDP, and you you want to use a reverse proxy with your Kubernetes cluster, you must add a certificate for the Spectro Proxy pack.
+- Add a certificate for the Spectro Proxy pack if you want to use a reverse proxy with a Kubernetes cluster.
 For more information, refer to the [Spectro Proxy](/integrations/frp) guide.

 #### Configuration Changes